MoOx/phenomic/demo/README.md

 ## Install

-_To make this demo works properly, you first need to install dependencies of the project itself (statinamic), in the folder above this one (statinamic/demo).
+_To make this demo work properly, you first need to install dependencies of the project itself (statinamic), in the folder above this one (statinamic/demo).
 [Why should I do that?](node_modules/README.md)._